wvuvl/CellTranspose/README.md

 #Few-Shot Domain-Adaptive Cell Segmentation with Cellpose

 This code base can be utilized in a number of ways, including for initial model training, adaptation, and evaluation on both 2-D and 3-D data.

-All lines of code assume the default parameters to be used (contained within <code>main.py</code> – if new default values are needed, they can be updated here.
+All code examples below assume the default parameters to be used (contained within <code>main.py</code> – if new default values are needed, they can be updated here.
 Additionally, these can be passed in as parameter arguments).

+##Dataset structure
+This code has been implemented to handle both png and tiff data.
+It is expected that each dataset is comprised of two folders, named "data" and "labels", set in the root directory.
+All images should be set in the "data" folder while all masks should be set in the "labels" folder; any subdirectories will be ignored.
+Visually, the dataset should be organized as follows:

+    - </root/folder>
+        - /data
+            - vol1.tiff
+            ...
+            - voln.tiff
+        - /labels
+            - lbl1.tiff
+            ...
+            - lbln.tiff

 ##Training an Initial Model/Direct Training